modera/ModeraServerCrudBundle/Resources/doc/index.md

 Before we go into discussions on what tools the bundle provides that allow you to hydrate you data it is worth taking a moment and explaining what hydration is.
-Simply speaking, hydration it is a process of taking your in-memory object and converting to something that can be easily send through network - yes, you can think of it as serialization, but there's one gotcha though.
-Usually, when you serialize an object and then de-serialize in on the other end of the wire then you expect to get exact or similar state the object had when it was serialized but when it comes to hydration we naturally acknowledge that some data may be intentionally skipped, this means that a sentence "data templating" would more accurately reflect the essence of what hydration really is - it is a process of templating data structures.
+Simply speaking, hydration it is a process of taking your in-memory object and converting it to something that can be easily send through network - yes, you can think of it as serialization, but there's one gotcha though.
+Usually, when you serialize an object and then de-serialize in on the other end of the wire then you expect to get exact or similar state the object had when it was serialized but when it comes to hydration we naturally acknowledge that some data may be intentionally skipped, this means that a term "data templating" would more accurately reflect the essence of what hydration really is - it is a process of templating data structures.
 For example, a User object configured this way: